aaronEberhart/Dapylog/README.md

-program knows, run the reasoner, reset the program, add a new fact/rule to the database, remove a fact/rule, load a new file, or quit the program.
+program knows, run the reasoner, reset the program, add a new fact/rule to the database, remove a fact/rule, load a new file, save the program in a new file, or quit the program.

 By default it will use the included file but you can specify your own.